pedroafmonteiro/project-esof-leic/README.md

 ### Elevator Pitch

+Energy waste and high electricity costs are major problems for both consumers and manufacturers.
+Many people have no clear understanding of how much energy their appliances consume, leading to inefficiency and unnecessary expenses.
+This is where our app comes in handy.
+Our platform empowers users with insights into their energy consumption so they can optimize usage, save money, and protect the planet by reducing their footprint.
+On the other side, we have manufacturers—our app provides them the opportunity to showcase their products with accurate data, improving their relationships with clients and boosting their sales.
+With EcoTracker, we aim to reduce the gap between energy efficiency and sustainability, bringing clarity to energy consumption and paving the way for a greener future.
 <!--
 Draft a small text to help you quickly introduce and describe your product in a short time (lift travel time ~90 seconds) and a few words (~800 characters), a technique usually known as elevator pitch.